Day One Notebook: QB competition just getting started

 Purdue knows it has a proven commodity in super senior left offensive tackle Greg Long.
 But who will be the No. 1 right tackle, a spot Long occupied in 2020?

-On this day, junior Eric Miller was on the first time.
+On this day, junior Eric Miller was on the first team.
 But keep an eye on sophomore Cam Craig.

 "Cam Craig is somebody we think has a lot of promise," said Brohm.
 "Unfortunatley, he missed spring being injured, so we are getting him back out here.
 He has good size, is athletic.
 We just got to get him up to speed."